Trams in Hong Kong: Peak Tram

 The Peak Tram, opened in 1888, is a funicular railway.

 Hong Kong Tramways

-Hong Kong has had a tramway system since 1904: the Hong Kong Tramways.
-It is a traditional British Isles-style double-decker tramway with street running, along the north shore of Hong Kong Island.
+In service since 1904, the Hong Kong Tramways is a traditional British Isles-style double-decker tramway with street running, along the north shore of Hong Kong Island.

 MTR Light Rail

-Since 1988, the MTR Light Rail system (then called Light Rail Transit (LRT); part of the KCR network and operated by the KCR Corporation until 2008) has opened in the northwest New Territories.
+Since 1988, the MTR Light Rail system (then called Light Rail Transit (LRT); part of the KCR network and operated by the KCR Corporation until 2008) has served in the northwest New Territories.